Step 2: Create device metadata for your UWP device app

 To create new device metadata

-- On the Select the metadata package type page, click Windows Store device app metadata, and then click Next.
+On the Select the metadata package type page, click UWP device app metadata, and then click Next.

-On the Specify Windows Store device app information page:
+On the Specify UWP device app information page:

-If you want to enable automatic installation for your device app, or extend the camera or printer experience (which requires automatic installation), enter the Windows Store app info in the Windows Store device app box.
-Click on Import Windows Store App manifest file to automatically enter the Package name, Publisher name, and Windows Store App ID.
+If you want to enable automatic installation for your device app, or extend the camera or printer experience (which requires automatic installation), enter the Microsoft Store app info in the UWP device app box.
+Click on Import UWP app manifest file to automatically enter the Package name, Publisher name, and UWP app ID.

 On the Specify the Windows settings page, you can configure if the device is shown in Device Manager when it's disconnected and how the device should respond to an AutoPlay activation.

-If you want to specify an app to be the default AutoPlay handler for your device, select Use a Windows Store device app in the AutoPlay handler box.
-You can select any Windows Store app or Windows Store device app, but that app must handle the AutoPlay activation for your device and specify the corresponding experience ID in the app package manifest (as described in AutoPlay for Windows Store device apps).
+If you want to specify an app to be the default AutoPlay handler for your device, select Use a UWP device app in the AutoPlay handler box.
+You can select any UWP app or UWP device app, but that app must handle the AutoPlay activation for your device and specify the corresponding experience ID in the app package manifest (as described in AutoPlay for UWP device apps).

-- AutoPlay event type: Leave this as Device.
-In the device metadata, the wizard will automatically specify the experience ID associated with your Windows Store device app.
+AutoPlay event type: Leave this as Device.
+In the device metadata, the wizard will automatically specify the experience ID associated with your UWP device app.

 If you want to let other apps act as AutoPlay handlers for your device, select Enable AutoPlay for registered apps.

-For more info about AutoPlay, see AutoPlay for Windows Store device apps.
+For more info about AutoPlay, see AutoPlay for UWP device apps.

 When you're ready to continue, click Next.